awsdocs/aws-kms-developer-guide/doc_source/policy-conditions.md

 **Note**
 This condition key is valid in key policy statements and IAM policy statements even though it does not appear in the IAM console or the IAM *Service Authorization Reference*\.

-You cannot specify an encryption context in a cryptographic operation with an [asymmetric KMS key](symmetric-asymmetric.md#asymmetric-cmks)\.
-The standard asymmetric encryption algorithms that AWS KMS uses do not support an encryption context\.
+You cannot specify an encryption context in a cryptographic operation with an [asymmetric KMS key](symmetric-asymmetric.md#asymmetric-cmks) or an [HMAC KMS key](hmac.md)\.
+Asymmetric algorithms and MAC algorithms do not support an encryption context\.

 To use the kms:EncryptionContext:*context\-key* condition key, replace the *context\-key* placeholder with the encryption context key\.
 Replace the *context\-value* placeholder with the encryption context value\.